JoinUs4Health/Organisation/technical/platform/Server_WordPress_documentation.md

 Link the Page with the privacy statement in `Show Avatars` in `Settings → Privacy`.

 ## WordPress-Plugins used
-This is a list of checked and approved plugins used within our website:
+This is a list of checked and approved extenal plugins used within our website:

-- *TODO; Status: WIP; waiting for the documentation by the partner science4people*
+- bbPress

-### WordPress-Plugin-Configuration
+- BuddyPress
-*TODO; Status: WIP; waiting for the documentation by the partner science4people*
+- TaskBreaker - Group Project Management

 ---